StenPetrov/FaceShield/README.md

 Popular [Prusa Face Shield](https://www.prusa3d.com/covid19/) requires 2+ hours to 3D print, with large nozzle and high speeds.
 It is comfortable to wear\* due to its wide band.
 There are designs with narrow head band, which print much faster (15-20 min) but aren't as comfortable with the narrow band.

+**WARNING:** DO NOT CUT POLYCARBONATE OR ANY CHLORINE-CONTAINING PLASTICS WITHOUT PROPER VENTILATION.
+THE FUMES ARE TOXIC

 Sheet plastic can be polystyrene or polycarbonate\*, 0.015" to 0.030"\* in thickness and 12" (30cm) square in size.
 Other materials and thicknesses may be usable.
 The sheet should comply nicely with the curved shape but not fold freely.
 PETG\* 3D-printed specialized screw can be replaced with rivets if a 3D printer is not available.
 1" (25mm) elastic band, about 12" (30cm) is used to keep the face shield tight, yet comfortable.